jvde-github/AIS-catcher/README.md

  |Vlieland | 51/31| 86/51 | 90/54 | 72/44 | 80/52 | recorded @ 1536K with `rtl-sdr` (auto gain) |
  |Posterholt | 2/2 | 36/22 | 38/22 | 13/12 | 31/21 | recorded @ 1536K with `rtl-sdr` (auto gain) |

- **Update:** AISrec recently had a version update of 2.208 (October 23, 2021) with improved stability and reception quality and the table above has been updated to include the results from this recent version.
+ **Update 1:** AISrec recently had a version update of 2.208 (October 23, 2021) with improved stability and reception quality and the table above has been updated to include the results from this recent version.

- **Update:** Feverlaysoft has kindly provided me with a license for version update of 2.208 (October 23, 2021) allowing access additional decoding models.
-"Slow2" seems to work best and has been included in the above overview.
+ **Update 2:** Feverlaysoft has kindly provided me with a license for version 2.208 of AISrec allowing access to additional decoding models.
+Some experimentation suggests that "Slow2" works best for these particular examples and has been included in the above overview.

 ## Compilation process